Azure/apim-landing-zone-accelerator/docs/README.md

 ### 8. Deploy the Function and APIs

-- [Import](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops) this repo to an Azure DevOps Repo
+- [Import](https://learn.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops) this repo to an Azure DevOps Repo
-- Create two [ARM service connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) each scoped to the apim resource group and the fucntion app resource group
+- Create two [ARM service connections](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) each scoped to the apim resource group and the function app resource group
 - Make sure that the *Default* agent pool has _Grant access to all pipelines_ selected

 ## Deploy the backend

 - Create a pipeline using the [deploy-function.yml](/src/pipelines/deploy-function.yml) file
-- Add [variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#access-variables-through-the-environment) to the pipeline
+- Add [variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#access-variables-through-the-environment) to the pipeline
   - armServiceConnection - the service connection scoped to the backend resource group
   - functionAppName - name of the function app in the backend resource group
   - poolName